-In July 2015, the Office of the Public Guardian issued new guidance through which the OPG will seek to ensure that all professional and local authority Deputies are operating to the equally high best practice standards.
+In July 2015, the Office of the Public Guardian issued guidance through which the OPG seeks to ensure that all professional and local authority Deputies are operating to the equally high best practice standards.
 Many Professional Deputies will already be meeting or exceeding these standards for their clients.
-However, the assessment and supervision process and the detailed documentation requirements may prompt the Professional Deputy to consider involving community care law specialists to demonstrate their best practice commitment to exceeding the standards.
+However, the assessment and supervision process and the detailed documentation requirements may prompt the Professional Deputy to consider involving community care and education law specialists to demonstrate their best practice commitment to exceeding the standards.

-As one of a very small handful of community care law specialist firms who offer in-house services and training to Private Client teams, we can complement the work of Professional Deputies and Attorneys.
-Our services include undertaking annual or other file audits and advising on complex Care Act 2014 and NHS CHC casework issues.
+As one of a very small handful of community care and education law specialist firms who offer in-house services and training to Private Client teams, we can complement the work of Professional Deputies and Attorneys.
+Our services include undertaking annual or other file audits and advising on complex education, health and social care matters.
 We offer a flexible approach which meets your individual requirements, so that you can demonstrate to the OPG how well you are meeting your clients’ needs.
 Our services include:

-This covers the same points as above, although is likely to be more detailed and will consider the impact (if any) of the settlement on any means tested benefits or Social Services funded support.
+In addition the matter covered in the initial audit, the full audit will further consider the impact (if any) of the settlement on any means-tested benefits or publicly funded support.

-If you are a Professional Deputy or Attorney and require advice and assistance on any Community Care Law matter, we can help.
+If you are a Professional Deputy or Attorney and require advice and assistance on any community care or education law matter, we can help.
 Contact us on 01273 609911, or email

 firstname.lastname@example.org to find out more.